nicolasbotto/live-video-analytics-iot-edge-python/src/edge/modules/httpExtension/readme.md

 In this method we:
 1. Create an instance of http extension server.
 2. Create an instance of the image processor.
-3. Define a route for handing the client requests.
+3. Define a route for handling the client requests.
 4. Set the address and port the http extension server will listen on for client requests.

 *imageProcessor.py*: this class is responsible for processing the image.
 In a nutshell, it reads the raw bytes, converts an image to grayscale and determines if its color intensity is dark or light.
 You can add your own processor logic by adding a new class and implementing the method:

 ```
-ProcessImages(self, mediaStreamMessage, rawBytes, size):
+ProcessImages(self, imgBytes):
 ```
 Once you've added the new class, you'll have to update the InferenceServer so it instantiates your class and invokes the **ProcessImage** method on it to run your processing logic.